12. Data frames#

 The as.data.frame method for the table

-class can be called directly on any array:
+class can be called directly on any array-like object:

 ## Row Col Val